Itron (NASDAQ:ITRI) Updates FY 2021 Earnings Guidance

 Itron (NASDAQ:ITRI) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided EPS guidance of 2.300-2.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.380.
+The company provided earnings per share guidance of 2.300-2.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.380.
 The company issued revenue guidance of -.

-Itron (NASDAQ:ITRI) last released its quarterly earnings data on Sunday, May 2nd.
-The scientific and technical instruments company reported $0.52 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.42 by $0.10.
-The business had revenue of $519.60 million for the quarter, compared to the consensus estimate of $547.37 million.
-Itron had a positive return on equity of 9.74% and a negative net margin of 2.85%.
-The company’s revenue was down 13.2% compared to the same quarter last year.
-During the same quarter in the previous year, the company posted $0.57 EPS.
-As a group, equities analysts anticipate that Itron will post 1.48 EPS for the current fiscal year.
+Itron (NASDAQ:ITRI) last posted its quarterly earnings results on Sunday, May 2nd.
+The scientific and technical instruments company reported $0.52 EPS for the quarter, beating the Zacks’ consensus estimate of $0.42 by $0.10.
+Itron had a negative net margin of 2.85% and a positive return on equity of 9.74%.
+The firm had revenue of $519.60 million for the quarter, compared to analysts’ expectations of $547.37 million.
+During the same quarter in the prior year, the company posted $0.57 earnings per share.
+The business’s revenue for the quarter was down 13.2% on a year-over-year basis.
+Analysts forecast that Itron will post 1.48 earnings per share for the current fiscal year.

-In other Itron news, SVP Michel Cadieux sold 6,316 shares of the business’s stock in a transaction on Wednesday, February 24th.
-The stock was sold at an average price of $95.25, for a total value of $601,599.00.
-Following the completion of the transaction, the senior vice president now directly owns 29,542 shares in the company, valued at approximately $2,813,875.50.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-1.72% of the stock is owned by insiders.
+In related news, SVP Michel Cadieux sold 6,316 shares of the stock in a transaction that occurred on Wednesday, February 24th.
+The stock was sold at an average price of $95.25, for a total transaction of $601,599.00.
+Following the completion of the transaction, the senior vice president now directly owns 29,542 shares of the company’s stock, valued at $2,813,875.50.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Also, CFO Joan S. Hooper sold 486 shares of the stock in a transaction that occurred on Monday, May 10th.
+The shares were sold at an average price of $86.95, for a total value of $42,257.70.
+Following the transaction, the chief financial officer now directly owns 39,230 shares of the company’s stock, valued at $3,411,048.50.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 7,079 shares of company stock worth $667,374 over the last 90 days.
+Insiders own 1.72% of the company’s stock.

 Itron Company Profile